lukejharmon/lanyon/chapters_preref/chapter11_fitbd_pre.md

 We cannot reject the null hypothesis.
 Indeed, later work suggests that the actual increase in diversification rate for Lupinus occurred deeper in the phylogenetic tree, in the ancestor of a more broadly ranging New World clade [@Drummond2012-zs; @Hughes2006-nr].

 Often, we are interested in testing whether a particular trait - say, dispersal into the Páramo - is responsible for the increase in species richness that we see in some clades.
 In that case, a single comparison of sister clades may be unsatisfying, as sister clades almost always differ in many characters, beyond just the trait of interest.
-Even if the clade with our putative "key innovation" is more diverse, we still might not be confidence in inferring a correlation from a single observation.
+Even if the clade with our putative "key innovation" is more diverse, we still might not be confident in inferring a correlation from a single observation.
 We need replication.

 To address this problem, many studies have used natural replicates across the tree of life, comparing the species richnesses of many pairs of sister clades that differ in a given trait of interest.
 Following Slowinsky and Guyer [-@Slowinski1993-ks], we could calculate a p-value for each clade, and then combine those p-values into an overall test.
 In this case, one clade (with diversity $N_1$) has the trait of interest and the other does not ($N_0$), and our formula is half of equation 11.5 since we will consider this a one-tailed test: